-Idaho's Division of Health is conducting a cancer survey in counties around INEEL and the agency is finding higher rates than national averages.
-A 1995 study analyzed a 17 county area comparison of cancer incidence rates (1971 to 1992) and compared it to the other 27 Idaho counties.
-This 17 county study is similar to Jay Gould's 16 county (100 mile radius around INEEL).
+Idaho's Division of Health conducted a cancer survey in counties around INEEL and the agency is finding higher rates than national averages.
+The 1995 study analyzed a 17-county area comparison of cancer incidence rates (1971 to 1992) and compared it to the other 27 Idaho counties.
+This 17-county study is similar to Jay Gould's 16 county (100 mile radius around INEEL).
 The state study counties include Bannock, Bingham, Blaine, Bonneville, Butte, Caribou, Cassia, Clark, Custer, Fremont, Jefferson, Jerome, Lincoln, Madison, Minidoka, Power, and Twin Falls.
-The aggregate 17 county study found cancer incidents (observed) compared to the other 27 county control group (expected).
-The results include: stomach cancer (observed 390 with 383 expected); brain cancer (observed 385 with 378 expected); and leukemia (observed 461 with 438.7 expected).
-This comparison may be understating the problem because the counties in northern Idaho have high cancer rates possibly due to Hanford radioactivity.
+The aggregate 17 county study found increased cancer incidents.
+"Fourteen statistically significant elevations were found."
+The most common were leukemia, stomach, and multiple myeloma.

+This comparison may be understating the problem because the counties in northern Idaho have high cancer rates (especially thyroid and breast) possibly due to Hanford radioactive fallout.

 In 1996 the state narrowed the previous study down to six counties south and east of INEEL including, Bingham, Bonneville, Butte, Clark, Jefferson, and Madison.
-The ageadjusted incidence rate for central nervous system cancers in the six country area was 8.1 per 100,000.
-The rest of Idaho had a rate of 7.0 per 100,000 compared with national rate of 6.3 per 100,000.
+The age-adjusted incidence rate for central nervous system cancers in the six country areas was 8.1 per 100,000.
+The rest of Idaho had a rate of 7.0 per 100,000 compared with a national rate of 6.3 per 100,000.
 This means that there is considerably more cancer occurring in these six counties than is occurring in the state or the United States.
 The observed number of central nervous system cancers for the six-county area was 110 (89 expected, based on the rest of Idaho).
 The analysis was then confined to brain cancer (other central nervous system cancers such as chordoma and optic tumors were excluded).
 See Figure 5.
-The state report notes that "a significantly higher number of cases of brain cancer 182 were observed when 151 would be statistically expected in the six country area for the years 1975 to 1994."
-Another 1996 state analysis of a reported cluster area around the town of Moreland in Bingham county revealed an increased rate of brain cancers, 4 observed with 1 expected between 1980 and 1995.
-See Figure 6.
+The state report notes that "a significantly higher number of cases of brain cancer 182 were observed when 151 would be statistically expected in the six country areas for the years 1975 to 1994."
+Another 1996 state analysis of a reported cluster area around the town of Moreland